MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 <a name="__toc351360841"> </a>

 > [!NOTE]
-> Not all options are available in SharePoint Online.
+> Not all options are available in SharePoint.

 > [!NOTE]
 > Refinable Managed Properties cannot be created.
 Instead use the existing Refinable Managed Properties, e.g. RefinableString00 or RefinableInt00.
 Searching "Refinable" will show all of the usable Refinable Managed Properties available.

-In SharePoint Online, when you create a new managed property, it will have some limitations.
+In SharePoint, when you create a new managed property, it will have some limitations.
 For example, the property can only be of type **Text** or **Yes/No**, and it can't be refinable or sortable.

 If you need a property of a different type, or one that has different characteristics than what is available, follow the steps under [Create a managed property by renaming an existing one](manage-search-schema.md#__ref341260321).